retorquere/zotero-better-bibtex/.github/ISSUE_TEMPLATE/Export.md

 ---
-name: Export bug/enhancement
+name: Export bug/enhancement/question
-about: You appear to have found a bug in BBTs export, or are proposing an enhancement to the exports.
+about: You appear to have found a bug in BBTs export, are proposing an enhancement to the exports, or have a question about exporting items.
 labels: bug
 ---